Thesmophoriazusae: Plot

 Are going to kill me for insulting them!

 This bold statement by Euripides is the absurd premise upon which the whole play depends.
 The women are incensed by his plays' portrayal of the female sex as mad, murderous, and sexually depraved, and they are using the festival of the Thesmophoria (an annual fertility celebration dedicated to Demeter) as an opportunity to debate a suitable choice of revenge.

-Fearful of their powers, Euripides seeks out a fellow tragedian, Agathon, in the hope of persuading him to spy for him and to be his advocate at the festival – a role that would require him to go disguised as a woman.
+Fearful of their powers, Euripides seeks out a fellow tragedian, Agathon, in the hope of persuading him to spy on the women and to be his advocate at the festival – a role that would require him to go disguised as a woman.
 Agathon is already dressed as a woman, in preparation for a play, but he believes that the women of Athens are jealous of him and he refuses to attend the festival for fear of being discovered.
 Euripides' aged in-law (never named within the play but recorded in the 'dramatis personae' as Mnesilochus) then offers to go in Agathon's place.
 Euripides shaves him, dresses him in women's clothes borrowed from Agathon and finally sends him off to the Thesmophorion, the venue of the women's secret rites.

 There, the women are discovered behaving like citizens of a democracy, conducting an assembly much as men do, with appointed officials and carefully maintained records and procedures.
 Top of the agenda for that day is Euripides.
 Two women – Micca and a myrtle vendor – summarize their grievances against him.
 According to Micca, Euripides has taught men not to trust women, this has made them more vigilant and that in turn makes it impossible for women to help themselves to the household stores.
 According to the myrtle vendor, his plays promote atheism and this makes it difficult for her to sell her myrtle wreaths.
 Mnesilochus then speaks up, declaring that the behaviour of women is in fact far worse than Euripides has represented it.
 He recites in excruciating detail his own (imaginary) sins as a married woman, including a sexual escapade with a boyfriend in a tryst involving a laurel tree and a statue of Apollo.